MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

 The default language for modules in Power Automate for desktop is assumed to be English.

-The **Resources.resx** file should be in english.
+The **Resources.resx** file should be in English.

-Any additional languages can be added with extra Resources.locale.resx files for localization.
+Any additional languages can be added with extra Resources.{locale}.resx files for localization.
 For example **Resources.fr.resx**.

 ## Creating actions without using the Power Automate Desktop Visual Studio templates (preview)